Guardant Health (GH) Stock: A Hidden Value Trap? Unpacking the R

 Guardant Health: A Snapshot

 Guardant Health, based in Redwood City, California, provides cancer blood tests and analytics for clinical and research use, and the firm maintains research partnerships with large biopharmaceutical companies.
+The company offers Guardant 360, a blood-based (liquid biopsy) test for treatment selection in advanced stage cancer, and Guardant Omni, a broader gene panel for immuno-oncology research.
+The company's pipeline includes Guardant Reveal (formerly Lunar-1), for cancer recurrence detection in survivors, and Lunar-2, a liquid biopsy for early detection of cancer in higher-risk individuals, with an initial focus on colorectal cancer.
+Additionally, Guardant offers research development services.
 In 2022, the United States accounted for 94% of revenue, and other markets the remaining 6%.

 Guardant Health's Low Altman Z-Score: A Breakdown of Key Drivers